EtaCassiopeia/distributed-store/README.md

 each cell is responsible for a partition of keys.
 The location of a key in the cluster is managed using a consistent hash algorithm on the cells ring.
 Each cell owns its own storage space on disk and it's own commit log file.

-If new nodes a added to the cluster while running, the ring will reoganize itself and the nodes will rebalances data between each other.
+If new nodes a added to the cluster while running, the ring will reorganize itself and the nodes will rebalance data between each other.

 Operations validation
 -----